 - Provide an environment where children's individual differences and cultural experiences are respected and valued.

-Our classrooms are arranged in individual learning centers.
+Our program allots for extended periods of time when children may select activities to practice from among the rich choices that teachers have prepared in various learning centers in the classroom.
 Learning centers that are aligned with our curriculum include specific materials and supplies that are organized to enhance learning.
 Learning centers provide opportunities for children to reinforce skills and discover new information through the manipulation of real, concrete and relevant materials.

 Centers invite children to direct their own play.
 Children are less likely to have conflicts when they are playing and investigating their own interests and constructing knowledge in ways that are meaningful to them.
 Changes in the materials used in each center match changes in the units of study and the progress children make.